eiithel/PCB_english/README.md

   * To manage all Moti's intelligence. (_This part can be developped on a computer before being embedded on the card_).
   * Web server in order to develop applications permitting a certain number of clients to use its services (_Smartphones and tablets_).

 >An Arietta's i2C bus is available on the card to add eventual sensor.

+A simple example of how to communicate beetween Arietta and Teensy : <https://github.com/eiithel/node_Serial>
+I used NodeJS for my tests.

 ###Motors